 How you get your marriage license will vary from state to state, which is why you’ll want to take into consideration Washington State’s laws and procedures before you make your elopement plans.
 Now, if you’re traveling to Washington State from somewhere else and planning to take care of the legal process of getting married before traveling, you can disregard this section.
 Let’s jump right in: the legal side of how to elope in Washington State.

-Unfortunately there is a three day waiting period after you’ve been issued your marriage license before you can actually use it.
+Unfortunately there is a three day waiting period after you’ve been issued your marriage license before you can actually use it for your Washington State elopement.
 And after this three days has passed, you have 60 days to actually use it.
 Our recommendation?
 If you already live in Washington State, pick up your marriage license about two weeks beforehand.
 The last thing you want is to have to worry about this document the week of your Washington State elopement.

 If you’re traveling to elope in Washington State, make sure you give yourself enough time to get your marriage license and account for the three day waiting period.
 You can take this waiting period as an opportunity to get out and explore Washington State’s national parks while you’re in the area.
 Not a bad way to spend your time.

 There are a few key parties that need to be present to sign your marriage license after you elope in Washington State: you, your partner, your officiant, and your two witnesses.
 As elopement photographers, we’ve served as witnesses before, so if you want to keep your ceremony as private as possible, with just the two of you and your officiant, we’ve got your back.
 We’re happy to sign as witnesses!